DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The main hall is largely as described in <span class="citation">Main Hall (p.
 212)</span> but now contains a grandfather clock, which is placed in the circular space at the base of the stairs.

-Instead of a longsword, the portrait of the Durst family from <span class="citation">6.
-Upper Hall (p.
+Instead of a longsword, the portrait of the Durst family from <span class="citation">Upper Hall (p.
 213)</span> now hangs above the fireplace.
 In the portrait, Rose is holding a smiling doll wearing a yellow lace dress.
 A plaque beneath the portrait reads: *Mr. Gustav and Mrs. Elisabeth Durst, with their two children, Rosavalda and Thornboldt.*<sup><a href="https://www.reddit.com/r/CurseofStrahd/comments/8sfpkn/fleshing_out_curse_of_strahd_part_2_entering/">1</a></sup>

 Shortly after all of the characters enter the main hall, the front door slams shut, extinguishing all lights in the house.
 The sound of the rain outside completely vanishes, leaving the house eerily silent.